 There are many potential relapse triggers in family traditions.
-Drinking during the Holidays, fighting during family reunions, or partying in a particular way may have initially contributed to your loved one’s disease or served as a trigger to use.
+Drinking during the holidays, fighting during family reunions or partying in a particular way may have initially contributed to your loved one’s disease or served as a trigger to use.
 It can really help your loved one to completely reinvent family traditions that have been trouble in the past or might serve as undue temptation.

 A loving family can, for example, cut alcohol out of holiday traditions or take efforts to avoid family strife.
 Instead, build new loving family traditions that don’t serve as reminders of addiction or temptation to relapse.

-Depending on how long your loved one was using, their relationships and behaviors may have been shaped by the addition they are trying to leave behind.
+Depending on how long your loved one was using, their relationships and behaviors may have been shaped by the addiction they are trying to leave behind.
 You may not realize it, but the nature of your relationship with them in the past might have been shaped by the addiction.
 This is especially true in previously co-dependent relationships.

 Don’t be surprised if your relationships change as your loved one recovers from their addiction.
 They may become less dependent, more distant, or even more energetic and engaged.
 Addiction changes people, but they become closer to their real selves when building a sober life.
-Be supportive of the changes and embrace the new more real relationship with your now-sober loved one.
+Be supportive of the changes and embrace the new, more real relationship with your now-sober loved one.

-If you start noticing signs of stress, moodiness, depression, or secretive activity, don’t ignore it.
+If you start noticing signs of stress, moodiness, depression or secretive activity, don’t ignore it.
 These can be indications of relapse or pre-relapse behaviors.
 People in recovery don’t automatically know how to recover in a healthy way, and they often need help building a new lifestyle away from addiction.
 Any signs that your loved one is returning to an addict lifestyle or behaviors should be approached with firm compassion and encouragement to seek ongoing treatment.
 Which takes us to our next tip.

 Seek ongoing treatment.
 Recovery is a long road and very few people can do it alone.
-Become familiar with addiction recovery resources, from addiction-specialist doctors and psychologists to groups and out-patient programs.
-Encourage your loved one to become a part of at least one ongoing treatment method, whether this is seeing a therapist or attending recovery group meetings, It doesn’t have to be 12-steps, that program is great but doesn’t work for everyone.
+Become familiar with addiction recovery resources, from addiction-specialist doctors and psychologists to groups and outpatient programs.
+Encourage your loved one to become a part of at least one ongoing treatment method, whether this is seeing a therapist or attending recovery group meetings.
+It doesn’t have to be 12-steps; that program is great but doesn’t work for everyone.
 Just some ongoing recovery service that will provide the resources and support your loved one needs to build their sober lifestyle.

-Achieving in work, school, and projects can build the confidence and willpower a recovering person needs to stay committed to their recovery and their new successful life.
+Achieving in work, school and projects can build the confidence and willpower a recovering person needs to stay committed to their recovery and their new successful life.

 Help Your Loved One Build a New Life with New Life